swcarpentry/managing-research-software-projects/_episodes/21-community.md

 *   Use video conferencing and in-person meetings to build community, not to share information
     *   People can read faster than you can talk
 *   [Avoid common pitfalls][producing-oss-pitfalls]
-    *   Don't pose without a purpose
+    *   Don't post without a purpose
     *   Don't rehash previous discussion
         *   Summarize in blog posts or web pages and point people at those
     *   Avoid bikeshedding